The sixth Painleve transcendent and uniformization of algebraic curves: Hauptmoduln and analytic connections

-Since the general classes of Dubrovin's $\Gamma$-equations \cite[p.\;152, {\bf Exercise C.3}]{dubrovin} respect the most general projective structure $\mathrm{GL}_2(\mathbb{C})$, their discrete symmetries (if any) must not necessarily be Fuchsian.
-Without any specification these may formally be non-finitely generated groups or described even by not Fuchsian equations\footnote{An example: formula ({\em C\/}.44) in {\bf Exercise C.4} on p.\,155 in \cite{dubrovin}.} (to say nothing of monodromies of Fuchsian type).
-In other words, projectively correct $\Gamma$-equations do not touch on the question of finiteness of genus and compatibility of connections with Hauptmoduln-scalars, whereas any finite $\R$'s are associated, as described above, with such $\Gamma$'s (hence Dubrovin's $\Gamma$'s as well) and we have actually had now a large number of examples with their monodromies known to be Fuchsian.
+Since the general classes of Dubrovin's $\Gamma$-equations \cite[p.~152, {\bf Exercise C.3}]{dubrovin} respect the most general projective structure $\mathrm{GL}_2(\mathbb{C})$, their discrete symmetries (if any) must not necessarily be Fuchsian.
+Without any specification these may formally be non-finitely generated groups or described even by not Fuchsian equations\footnote{A counterexample: formula (\emph{C}.44) in {\bf Exercise C.4} on p.~155 in \cite{dubrovin}.
+Connections and Hauptmoduln associated to that equations are not bound to be single-valued functions; factor topologies, automorphic identities, and groups are not irrelevant in such a kind of examples.} (to say nothing of monodromies of Fuchsian type).
+In other words, projectively correct $\Gamma$-equations do not touch on the question of finiteness of genus and compatibility of connections with Hauptmoduln-scalars, whereas any finite $\R$ is associated, as described above, with such $\Gamma$'s (hence Dubrovin's $\Gamma$'s as well) and we have actually had now a large number of examples with their monodromies known to be Fuchsian.

-{\bf Theorem 10.} {\em Let $\boldsymbol{\mathfrak{T}}$ be a genus zero uniformizing orbifold defined by Fuchsian equation $[x,\tau]=\Q(x)$ having only parabolic singularities $x=E_k$.
-Then the expression}
+\begin{theorem} Let $\bo{\mathfrak{T}}$ be a genus zero uniformizing orbifold defined by the Fuchsian equation $[x,\tau]=\bcQ(x)$ having only parabolic singularities $x=E_k$.
+Then the expression